ecatmur/stacktrace-from-exception/paper.md

 ## Abstract

-This paper identifies concerns with part of the **Stacktrace from exception** [[p2370]] proposal.
-We suggest alternate approaches and offer implementation experience of the techniques that could underly such alternatives.
+This paper identifies a concern with part of the **Stacktrace from exception** [[p2370]] proposal.
+We suggest an alternative approach and offer experience of potential implementation techniques.

 ## Background